jamro/nodepad/README.md

 ![Applicatoin list user interface](./docs/nodepad_ui.png)

 ## Application Upload
 You can upload application bundles via [REST API](#rest-api) or [User Interface](#web-user-interface).
 The bundle is a ZIP file containing all application files.
-It has to contain `index.js` file that will act as a runner.
-After upload, NodePad will extract all files from the bundle, and will launch `/index.js` when starting the application.
+After upload, NodePad will extract all files from the bundle, and will launch the application.
+Several application bundles are supported:

+### Simple NodeJs App
+The bundle must contain `/index.js` file that will act as a runner.
+After upload, NodePad will launch execute it.

+### NPM App
-If the bundle contains `/package.json`, all dependencies will be installed before launching (by calling `npm install`).
+The bundle must contain `/index.js` and `package.json` file that will act as a runner.
+After upload, all dependencies will be installed by calling `npm instal`.
+NodePad will launch the app by executing `/index.js`

+### Static App
+The bundle must contain `/index.html`.
+All files from the bindle will be served as static content by the server.

 ## Routing
 **NodePad** acts as a reverse proxy and route traffic to applications basing on domain names.
 It follows a pattern of `[appId].[rootDomain]`.
 For example, **NodePad** will redirect all requests to `webapp.example.com` to an application with ID `webapp`.
 Routing work for both: HTTP requests and WebSockets.